FuriousBH/381-Final/README.md

 2.

 ### Ansible
-1. Ensure that you have installed Ansible onto your device with the command, python3 -m pip install --user ansible
+1. Ensure that you have installed Ansible onto your device with the command, "python3 -m pip install --user ansible"
 2. Using the "show run *router name*" command in the chatbot will issue the command "show ip interface brief" on the router specified in the host file.

 ![image](https://user-images.githubusercontent.com/99046455/206268266-c02aac33-030f-45a2-b1b6-b890189674c5.png)